aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-And then create the view file for the modal *src/app/listTab/listTab.item.modal.html*:
+Then create the view file for the modal *src/app/listTab/listTab.item.modal.html*:

 ```html
 <ion-header>